cdl-geneseo/geneseo-dictionary/B/Butt-hurt.md

 # Butt-hurt

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Butt-hurt

 Created by  Unknown User (aa48) on Dec 10, 2020

 Adjective- confidence has been hurt and self esteem is on the decline